 Financial Support

 Our college provides competitive fees for all programs.
-For example, the tuition fees for our Medical Office Assistant (Diploma) program is $7,200 (+ books) and for Personal Support Worker (Certificate) program is $4,800.
 We also support our students to add in their skillset by attending our non-vocational programs such as phlebotomy workshop, clinical research, and intramuscular injection.

 For Students who would like to apply for financial support for vocational programs, we do have following option.

-For vocational program such as Medical Office Assistant (Diploma) and Personal Support Worker (Certificate) programs, you can apply for Second Career Grant.
+Better Jobs Ontario Program: For vocational program such as Medical Office Assistant (Diploma) and Personal Support Worker (Certificate) programs, you can apply for Better Jobs Ontario.
 This program is available if you have been laid-off.
 Students who were laid-off on March 1, 2020 or later and who are opting for programs of 1 year or less in duration are being prioritized this year.
 Both our programs meet these requirements.
-We look forward to chat with you on this at (416) 233-7869
+We look forward to chat with you on this at (416) 233-7869.
+Apply here.

 In case you do not qualify for any of the above opportunities, we can also connect with you with our partner financial institutions who can help you access student loans with great term conditions.
 Some of these loans also work as efficiently as Ontario Student Assistance Program (OSAP) given our competitive fees (~ 30% to 40% lower than other colleges in our area).
 We also support our students with flexible payment schedule so the fees are not a barrier in starting the program.